ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

 ## Setting up the cluster

-Once you set up the account, create a new Project, and search de Dataproc section.
+Once you set up the account, create a new Project, and search for the Dataproc section.

 ![Cloud Components](/images/00-Dataproc.png)